 FEPPS collaborates directly with the Women’s Village, an organization formed by women inside the Washington Corrections Center for Women (WCCW).

+Since its founding in 2009, the Village has grown from five members to over 200.
 In that time, violent incidents inside WCCW have dramatically decreased.

 The Village was organized so that women could create positive change in their own lives by “harnessing the unique strengths of women and promoting a positive environment in our current community.”

 The Women’s Village provides services and programs to address education, self-empowerment, life skills, health and wellness, self-care and disease prevention.